andri3366/Excel_Projects/Adv_Analysis/README.md

      - Values: DAX
        - Variance_%
    - **Slicer:** Market Size, Market, Product
+   - **Visualization:** The heat map highlights strong performances (green) and poor performances (red)
-   - **Why it matters?** Let's stakeholders instantly identify which state are consistently under- or over-performing.
+   - **Why it matters?** Let's management instantly identify which state are consistently under- or over-performing.
 3. Does decaf or regular have a better gross margin based on area?
    - **Purpose:** Examine cost structure and gross margins for Regular vs Decaf across different geographic levels
    - **Pivot Table:**